abdullahnegm/Movies-app/README.md

 a File named test.http is in the root directory of the app and contains the apis a long with request body example.

+NOTE: Reviews file may need to be modified by making user names match existing user names in the system